gthvn0/rust_kindergarten/README.md

 - Most of exercices are taken from [codingame](https://www.codingame.com)
 - Maybe have a look to [code wars](https://www.codewars.com)

+## HTTP Server

+- It is part of the [udemy course](https://www.udemy.com/course/rust-fundamentals/) to learn rust.

 ## Monads

 - Created using: